 We have evaluated our expected cash requirements over the next twelve months, which include, but are not limited to, investments in additional sales and marketing and product development resources, capital expenditures, and working capital requirements and have determined that our existing cash resources are not sufficient to meet our anticipated needs during the next twelve months, and that additional financing is required to support current operations.
-Based on our current and planned levels of expenditures, we estimate that total financing proceeds of approximately \$7,000,000 will be required to fund current and planned operations for the twelve months following the filing date of this Quarterly Report on Form 10-Q. In addition, we anticipate that further additional financing may be required to fund our business plan subsequent to that date, until such time as revenues and related cash flows become sufficient to support our operating costs.
+These factors raise substantial doubt about our ability to continue as a going concern for the twelve months following the filing date of our Quarterly Report on Form 10-Q. Based on our current and planned levels of expenditures, we estimate that total financing proceeds of approximately \$5,000,000 will be required to fund current and planned operations for the twelve months following the filing date of this Quarterly Report on Form 10-Q. In addition, we anticipate that further additional financing may be required to fund our business plan subsequent to that date, until such time as revenues and related cash flows become sufficient to support our operating costs.

-We intend to continue to seek capital through the sale of equity securities through private placements, in addition to utilizing our existing credit facility with Esenjay Investments, LLC ("Esenjay").
+Management plans to raise additional required capital through private placements of equity securities and through draws on our existing related-party credit facilities.
+We initiated a private placement of equity securities in March 2018 under which we are authorized by the Board of Directors to raise up to \$4,000,000 through the sale of our common stock at \$0.70 per share to select accredited investors.
+As of May 11, 2018, a total of \$800,000 was raised pursuant to this private placement, of which \$200,000 was raised prior to March 31, 2018.
+The private placement was terminated on May 11, 2018 following the closing.
+Additionally, as more fully discussed in Note 4 to our unaudited condensed consolidated financial statements, we have two credit facilities with Esenjay Investments, LLC ("Esenjay").
 Esenjay is deemed to be a related party as Mr. Michael Johnson, the beneficial owner and director of Esenjay, is a current member of our board of directors and a major shareholder of the Company.
-The credit facility for up to a maximum amount of \$10,000,000 bears interest at 8 % per annum, matures on January 31, 2019, and is convertible into shares of common stock at \$0.60 per share (the "Unrestricted Line of Credit").
-As of December 31, 2017, the amount outstanding under the Unrestricted Line of Credit was \$8,400,000, with \$1,600,000 available for future draws at Esenjay's discretion.
-As of February 13, 2018, the amount outstanding under the Unrestricted Line of Credit was \$8,955,000 with \$1,045,000 available for future draws.
-Esenjay owns approximately 64% of our issued and outstanding common stock as of February 13, 2018.
+The Unrestricted Line of Credit with Esenjay has a maximum borrowing amount of \$10,000,000, bears interest at 8% per annum, matures on January 31, 2019, and is convertible into shares of common stock at \$0.60 per share.
+As of May 14, 2018, there was \$2,025,000 available for future draw under the Unrestricted Line of Credit.
+Pursuant to a credit facility agreement dated March 22, 2018, Esenjay agreed to provide Flux Power with a line of credit which has a maximum borrowing amount of \$5,000,000, bears interest at 15% per annum and matures on March 31, 2019.
+As of May 14, 2018, there was \$3,245,000 available for future draws under the Inventory Line of Credit.
+Esenjay owns approximately 61% of our issued and outstanding common stock as of May 14, 2018.

-Although management believes that the additional required funding will be obtained, there is no guarantee we will be able to obtain the additional required funds in the future or that funds will be available on terms acceptable to us.
+Although management believes we will be able to obtain additional required funding, there is no guarantee we will be able to obtain such funding on a timely basis or that funds will be available on terms acceptable to us.
 If such funds are not available, management will be required to curtail its investments in additional sales and marketing and product development resources, and capital expenditures, which will have a material adverse effect on our future cash flows and results of operations, and our ability to continue operating as a going concern.